terrier-org/pyterrier/docs/artifacts.rst

     >>> artifact.to_zenodo()

-Note that at this point, the artifact is not yet published. :meth:`~pyterrier.Artifact.to_zenodo` prints the URL of the uplaod.
+Note that at this point, the artifact is not yet published. :meth:`~pyterrier.Artifact.to_zenodo` prints the URL of the upload.
 You will need to complete the provided form (e.g., adding title, authors, etc.) and publish before it is accessible to others.

 .. note::